Orbifold Semiorthogonal Decompositions for Abelian Varieties: Orbifold semiorthogonal decompositions for D[A/G]

 which give derived equivalences

 and

 Since \(A/G\) is smooth, so is \(P_G/G\).
-If \(G\) does not act irreducible on \(T_e(P_G)\), then as before the motivic decompositions will decompose as well.
-So we can assume that \([P_G/G]\) is of types A, B, or C.
+If \(G\) does not act irreducibly on \(T_e(P_G)\), then as before the orbifold decompositions will decompose as well.
+So we can assume that \([P_G/G]\) is of types (A), (B), or (C).